David Sammartino: Various promotions

 In 1986, Sammartino left the WWF and joined the American Wrestling Association (AWA).
 He had three championship matches against AWA World Champion Stan Hansen.
 On February 4, 1986 in Salt Lake City, Utah, Sammartino unsuccessfully challenged Hansen for the championship.

 Sammartino left the AWA after just a few months and returned to the WWF, where he was once again used as a preliminary wrestler.
 Sammartino's second run ended in 1988 when he was fired from the WWF after he was arrested for punching a fan, who spat at him in Watertown, New York.

 In 1990, Sammartino began wrestling for Herb Abrams' Universal Wrestling Federation in California.
 David also competed for All Japan Pro Wrestling (AJPW) in 1988, before leaving the company in 1990.
 Sammartino, occasionally teamed with Joe Malenko in AJPW.

 Sammartino returned to wrestling in 1995 and competed for NWA New Jersey, where he unsuccessfully challenged Tommy Cairo for the NWA North American Championship twice.
 Sammartino left the promotion shortly thereafter.

 Sammartino re-emerged in 1996 in World Championship Wrestling (WCW), competing in the promotion's cruiserweight division.
 Sammartino was only used in two matches in WCW.
 On the December 16, 1996 episode of WCW Monday Nitro, Sammartino challenged Dean Malenko for the WCW Cruiserweight Championship, but was defeated.
 The other match was a dark match, defeating preliminary wrestler, Rex King.

 In 2000, Sammartino defeated Jimmy Cicero to win the New York State Wrestling Federation Heavyweight Championship in New Rochelle, New York.

 In 2010, Sammartino appeared at an International Wrestling Cartel event called "IWC Night of legends" defeating former rival Larry Zbyszko.
 In June 2010, Sammartino teamed with Zbyzsko, against Frank Stalletto, and Lou Marconi at Deaf Wrestlefest 2010 in a winning effort.

 Personal life

-Sammartino is currently semi-retired and has worked as a personal trainer since 1996.
-He sometimes appears in "Legends" events, where he wrestles along with other veteran wrestlers.
+Sammartino has retired from wrestling and has worked as a personal trainer since 1996.
 He had a strained relationship with his father, Bruno.